 Mr. Makin holds a BS in Pharmacy from the University of Pune, an MS in Pharmacy Administration (major in outcomes research) from Purdue University, as well as an MBA (Marketing), summa cum laude, and a Master of Management, summa cum laude, both from Goldey-Beacom College.
 He has also completed a Pharmacoeconomics and Outcomes research Fellowship from Humana.

-David P. Miller is the Global Head of Real World Evidence Methods, Analytics and Safety at UCB Biosciences.
+David P. Miller is the Executive Director of Epidemiology at Sarepta Therapeutics.
 He is also an Adjunct Faculty member at the University of North Carolina Chapel Hill.
-Over the last nine years at UCB, his focus has been to evolve a Patient Safety team as a member of the Patient Safety Leadership team, build an Epidemiology team with a focus in delivering scientific relevant evidence, and most recently building a unified Real World Evidence practice with the accountability of setting the evidence standards meeting the current and future quality needs as defined by ISPE and other relevant societies.
+In the previous ten years, he was the Global Head of Real World Evidence Methods, Analytics and Safety at UCB Biosciences where his focus has been to evolve a Patient Safety team as a member of the Patient Safety Leadership team, build an Epidemiology team with a focus in delivering scientific relevant evidence, and most recently building a unified Real World Evidence practice with the accountability of setting the evidence standards meeting the current and future quality needs as defined by ISPE and other relevant societies.
 Prior to UCB, David has worked at GSK and in consulting environment (RTI Health Solutions and Ingenix).